Black women are exhausted blog feature image

 Selfcare and the realities of setting boundaries for black women

 It’s hard enough learning and setting boundaries, as a woman.
-As usual, when it comes to black women living and exhibiting in America, that becomes even more of a challenge.
+As usual, when it comes to black women living and existing in America, that becomes even more of a challenge.
 Black women are exhausted but still expected to show up 100% at home and in the workplace.
 For the average black woman, there is no room for selfcare or taking a mental health day.
-Often times, they are expected by society and culture to exist and toll for the benefit of others and that ini itself should be reward enough!
+Often times, they are expected by society and culture to exist and toil for the benefit of others and that, in itself should be reward enough!

 Some observations about selfcare as a black woman